-Proposed tensile test geometry with multiple lattice designs created using nTopology software.
+Post-build plate with multiple lattice designs created using nTopology software

-The objective of this effort is to develop a standard approach to mechanical testing and evaluation of lattice structures.
-The program seeks to deliver an ASTM work item style final report proposing a test geometry and supported with a technical data package including tensile results and digital image correlation (DIC) imaging from a design of experiment (DOE) matrix of lattices.
+The objective of this effort was to develop a standard approach to mechanical testing and evaluation of lattice structures.
+The program sought to deliver an ASTM work item style final report proposing a test geometry and supported with a technical data package including tensile results and digital image correlation (DIC) imaging from a design of experiment (DOE) matrix of lattices.

 The Ohio State University’s Center for Design and Manufacturing Excellence (CDME) led the effort.
 The technical approach included lattice demonstration geometry created using nTopology, printed in 316L using laser powder bed fusion on a Concept Laser M2, then evaluated using multiple approaches for tensile testing and measured using DIC.
 The core of the technical approach was defining and measuring the specific dimensions of the tensile bars as a function of lattice unit cell and strut size that produces a low scatter, uniform mechanical evaluation.
 This technical approach was envisioned to be translatable to other materials such as Ti64 and can be used to develop lattice coupons for compression and shear loading conditions as well.
 The tensile test geometry consisted of a lattice structure in the gauge section with printed solid material for gripping.
 The initial geometry was a nominal 1cm x 2cm x 2.5cm gauge section specifically sized so that only complete lattice unit cells were within the gauge section (no partial cells “clipped” at the grip sections) with grips sized to interface with the lattice gauge section.
 Lattice designs were produced using nTopology software.
 Samples were printed using a Concept Laser M2 in 316L stainless steel and then stress-relieved before tensile testing with the as-printed surface finish.
 Mechanical testing was performed using mechanical test frames and 3D DIC hardware and software.